Broadcasting House: Construction

-Construction of Broadcasting House began in 1928.
-Programmes transferred gradually to the building.
+Construction of Broadcasting House began in 1928, with programmes gradually transferring to the building.
 On 15 March 1932, the first musical programme was given by the bandleader Henry Hall and the BBC Dance Orchestra.
 Hall also wrote and performed, with his dance band, Radio Times, the name of the BBC's schedule publication.

 The first news bulletin was read by Stuart Hibberd on 18 March.
 The last transmission from Savoy Hill was on 14 May, and Broadcasting House officially opened on 15 May 1932.
 George Val Myer designed the building in collaboration with the BBC's civil engineer, M. T. Tudsbery.
 The interiors were the work of Raymond McGrath, an Australian-Irish architect.
 He directed a team that included Serge Chermayeff and Wells Coates and designed the vaudeville studio, the associated green and dressing rooms, and the dance and chamber music studios in a flowing Art Deco style.

 The building is built in two parts.
 Dispensing with the oft-found central light-well of contemporary buildings this size, the central core containing the recording studios was a windowless structure built of brick.
 (Structural brick rather than steel framing was used in order to reduce noise transmission both from without and between studios.)
-The surrounding outer portion, designed for offices and ancillary spaces, is steel framed and faced using Portland stone.
+The surrounding outer portion, designed for offices and ancillary spaces, is steel-framed and faced with Portland stone.
 While the outer portion had plenty of windows, the inner core required special sound-dampened ventilation systems.

 There were two areas where right of ancient lights would cause height restrictions.
-While the rights on the southern side ceased to be a problem after the owners of those rights gave concessions, the rights on the eastern side were dealt with by sloping the roof away from the street from the fourth floor up, which affected not only the floorplan of the structure but meant that the interior recording tower could not be continued up to the top floor.
+While the rights on the southern side ceased to be a problem after the owners of those rights gave concessions, the rights on the eastern side were dealt with by sloping the roof away from the street from the fourth floor up.
+This not only affected the floor plan of the structure, but meant that the interior recording tower could not be built to the top floor.
 (Thus, one studio on the top floor was actually outside the central studio core structure.)